NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 #### Config.plist setup
 From the `OpenCorePKG` folder, open the `docs` folder then copy the `sample.plist` file and put it on your usb stick into the `OC` folder, then rename it into `config.plist`.
-Now, follow [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) to setup your `config.plist`
+Now, follow [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) to setup your `config.plist`.
+When It comes to choose your `SMBIOS`, you must choose the `MacBookPro16,3`.

 #### SSDT creation
 In Windows, download SSDTTime, extract It and open `SSDTTime.bat`.